mpereira-dev/condensation/README.md

 # Quick Start
 * Set your DB properties in application.properties
 * Set the collection you wish to condense in the main class Condensation.
+* Optionally create a filter query to match on a subset of documents in the collection.
 * Run the app and get the output Json schema for your collection.

 # Output Format